flix/book/src/traits.md

 # Traits

-Traits (also known as _type classes_) support abstraction and overloading.
-At a first-glance, the trait system in Flix is similar to that of Haskell and Rust, with some more important differences.
-Flix traits support associated types, associated effects, and higher-kinded types.
+Traits, also known as [type classes](https://en.wikipedia.org/wiki/Type_class), support abstraction and modularity.
+The Flix trait system is similar to that of Haskell and Rust, but not identical.
+Traits in Flix support associated types, associated effects, and higher-kinded types.

 We illustrate traits with an example.